GeekBrucy/mySnippets/AWS/Certificates/Review/Review.md

 - Handle Layer 4 traffic
 - can route traffic to targets based on IP addresses
 - support cross-VPC routing if IP addresses are used
+- by default, cross-zone load balancing is disabled

 #### NLB with TCP listener